retrontology/sup2srt/README.md

 		Dump TIFF images extracted from the PGS file to disk

 	-S:
-		Write SUP file extracted from mkv to disk (only used when an mkv is input)
+		Write SUP file extracted from mkv to disk.
+Can be multiple tracks separated by a comma (only used when an mkv is input)

 	-t track:
 		Select track to extract from mkv (must be used when an mkv is input)